silverstripe/cwp/docs/en/development-tutorials/upgrading.md

 	composer update

 This will make sure you get the latest stable module versions.
+You also need to make sure all the external modules have been added to your `.gitignore` file to prevent them from being inadvertently commited.
+Just add the module names at the end of the file:

+	...
+	cwp-recipe-basic-dev/
+	cwp-recipe-basic/

 Test the site on your dev machine and commit the resulting `composer.lock` file if all works well.
 Then deploy to UAT.

 For your reference, Here is a full example of a correct `composer.json` file on a real project, with default theme excluded (as the project already provides its own theme):